-The goal of the Registrar's Office is to assist academic departments create and maintain their list of course offerings each term.
-To meet the goal, the Registrar’s Office has launched this website, which is a collection of information, instructions, and tools that departments can utilize to build the schedule of classes.
+The goal of the Registrar's office is to help academic departments create and maintain their list of course offerings each term.
+To meet the goal, the Registrar’s office has launched this website, which provides information, instructions and tools that departments can use to build their schedule of classes.

-The development of the university's Schedule of Classes (www.usc.edu/soc) is a joint effort that involves academic departments, the Registrar's Office, and University Publications.
-Each academic department must determine which courses to offer in its schedule of classes for fall, spring, and summer.
-The schedule of classes coordinator, more commonly known as the Scheduling Coordinator, in a department must also enter the course data in the university's Student Information System (SIS).
-The Registrar's Office establishes the deadlines for the production of the Schedule of Classes, collects the schedule data from all departments, reports the schedule data to the appropriate school dean, and assigns classrooms, if necessary.
-University Publications hosts the schedule data as well as other important information for students, such as the Registration Calendar, on the www.usc.edu/soc website.
+The development of the university's Schedule of Classes is a joint effort that involves academic departments and the Registrar's office.
+Each academic department must determine which courses to offer in its schedule of classes for fall, spring and summer.
+Each department’s schedule of classes coordinator, or scheduling coordinator, must also enter the course data in the university's Student Information System (SIS).
+The Registrar's office establishes the deadlines for the production of the Schedule of Classes, collects the schedule data from all departments, reports the schedule data to the appropriate school dean, and assigns classrooms, if necessary.
+Schedule data, as well as other important information for students such as the Registration Calendar, is hosted on the Schedule of Classes website.

 |Event||Spring 2015||Summer 2015||Fall 2015|

 |Begin free-form email requests to Frank Chang and Fern Iwata||8/4/2014||12/1/2014||1/5/2015|

 |Deadline to submit Courses of Interest Form||8/13/2014||Not Offered||1/7/2015|

 |Frank Chang emails Excel-based schedules to scheduling coordinators||9/22/2014||2/6/2015||2/23/2015|

 |Registrar sends copies of schedules to deans for review / approval.
 Last day to send free-form email requests||9/24/2014||2/11/2015||2/25/2015|